 Rehabilitation (rehab) is needed after most ACL injuries, with or without surgery.
 It'll help you regain normal range of motion and flexibility in your knee.
 Rehab programs also strengthen the knee and the muscles around it, leading to better knee stability.

-Your doctor or physiotherapist will design a physical rehabilitation (rehab) program for you that takes into consideration your normal level of activity, physical fitness, and extent of your anterior cruciate ligament (ACL) injury.
+Your doctor or physiotherapist will design a rehab program for you that considers your normal level of activity, your physical fitness, and the extent of your injury.